 Time to fill: 45 days

-Healthcare hits the national average exactly by running a different cost profile.
+Healthcare runs below the national average by carrying a different cost profile.
 Interview loops are shorter than tech (2 to 4 rounds) but external costs are higher: NPI verification, state licensing checks, malpractice screening, credentialing at participating health systems.
 Background screens alone run $300 to $800 per hire.
 Time to fill is extended by credentialing, which compounds vacancy cost even though direct spend is moderate.
 For physicians and advanced practice providers, CPH often runs $8,000 to $15,000.

 Financial services